I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Sun Exposure: UV rays accelerate collagen and elastin breakdown, causing premature wrinkles.
 But consistent sunscreen use can help reverse some skin aging.

-Smoking: Smoking reduces blood flow and damages collagen, contributing to wrinkles.
+Smoking: Smoking reduces blood flow and damages collagen, contributing to lines.

 Squinting: Regular squinting from sunlight or poor vision can create lines around your eyes.